 Long Trail: Day 7 (Mount Killington and the Hotel Dilemma)

 I woke up again to darkness.
-There was a big climb coming up today, and I wanted to make it to the Inn at the Long Trail early enough to get a room. (narrator’s voice: “he did not”).
+There was a big climb coming up today, and I wanted to make it to the Inn at the Long Trail early enough to get a room.
+As I hiked through the pitch-black, I could hear the hoot of a nearby owl.
+It felt like a horror movie.

 When the sun rose, it was the first time in over a day since I felt its warm rays.
 It was still cloudy, but after hiking in gloom all yesterday, it was most welcome.